Graph-Based Methods for Discrete Choice: Empirical results

-We provide runtime figures for a single run of training and inference of all models on all datasets in \Cref{app:runtime}.
-Laplacian regularization has very low overhead over CL/MNL, while GCN is up to $4\times$ slower in the smaller datasets.
+We also compare the runtime of each method.
+To measure runtime, each model was run on a 50-25-25 train-validation-test split of each dataset four times.
+Since the hyperparameters are not crucial for runtime measurements (especially because Rprop is not sensitive to initial learning rate as an adaptive method), we fixed the learning rate at 0.01, $L_2$ regularization strength at 0.001, Laplace regularization strength at 0.0001, and propagation $\rho$ at 0.5.
+For each trial, we trained and tested each model once, shuffling the order of models to avoid systematic bias due to caching.
+Laplacian regularization has very low overhead over CL/MNL, while GCN is up to $4\times$ slower in the smaller datasets (see \Cref{tab:runtime}).
 In the larger datasets, PyTorch's built-in parallelism reduces this relative gap.
 Propagation is more than $10\times$ faster than the choice models in every dataset.